GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/passport.md

 Do a login attempt by choosing the external provider of your interest, then check the contents of [passport node logs](#about-passport-logs).

+## How user onboarding works

+As stated in the [sample flow](#sample-authentication-flow), after a user has logged in at an external provider a new record is added in local LDAP - or updated in case the user is known -.
+To determine if a user was already added, a string composed by the provider name as well as his ID is used.
+As an example, if user "MrBrown" has logged in at Twitter, the string would look like `passport-twitter:mrbrown`.
+An LDAP search is performed for a match in the people branch for an entry where attribute `oxExternalUid` equals to `passport-twitter:mrbrown`.

+If there are no matches, a new user entry is added with the values [received](#inspecting-profile-data) from the external provider as well as the computed value for `oxExternalUid`.
+The user profile can contain single or multivalued attributes, however it is required specifically that `id` and `provider` be single-valued.

+Probably you already noticed there is no `id` LDAP attribute.
+Actually, there is an intermediate step which does mapping of attributes from the remote source (external provider) to the local destination (Gluu LDAP).
+This is controlled by the [configuration properties](#custom-script-parameters) found in Passport's interception script.

+Also note that you can apply some transformation of incoming attribute values before they are sent to the custom script by tweaking the correponding `js` file of the strategy of your interest.

 ## Altering flow behaviour